explodinglabs/jsonrpcclient/doc/index.rst

     A response was not requested, but one was given anyway.

 ParseResponseError
-    The response was not valid json.
+    The response was not valid JSON.

 InvalidResponse
     The response was not a valid JSON-RPC response.